New For School Year 2023-2024

 What We Offer

 This program positively impacts the lives of young people who are struggling in the classroom for various reasons.
-Over a forty minute lunch hour, employees volunteer their time to change a young person’s life by helping them identify, grow and achieve their goals.
-Our mentor program uses a team based approach to better balance work and this wonderful experience.
-A team can be comprised of as many as three employees who rotate their mentor days, so the young person consistently receives a visit twice a week.
+Employees volunteer their time to change a young person’s life by helping them identify, grow and achieve their goals.
+Our mentor program uses a team based approach in partnership with Sierra Vista Child and Family Services.
+A team can be comprised of two employees who alternate their mentor days, so the young person consistently receives a visit once a week.